Intro To The CIMC

 January Count Date: Monday, January 6, 2020

 The second count is the Federal Quota Census, a count of the legally blind citizens across the United States.
 It has occurred on the first Monday in January since 1874.

 Legally blind students are counted on the first Monday in January of each calendar year for the Federal Quota program, administered by the American Printing House for the Blind (APH).
 Federal Quota funds generated by students who meet the Federal eligibility requirements of legal blindness are used to acquire educational materials specifically developed and manufactured by the APH.
 The CIMC serves as a repository of these materials for teachers of students with visual impairment (TVIs) in Colorado Administrative Units to access for their quota eligible students.
 A NEW requirement this year is a signed Parent Consent form.

-The CIMC maintains the statewide registration of students identified as visually impaired for the CDE, as reported by teachers of students with visual impairments (TVIs) in the state.
+The CIMC maintains the statewide registration of students with visual impairment, including blindness for the CDE, as reported by teachers of students with visual impairments (TVIs) in the state.
 This data is updated on a daily basis.

 - It is the responsibility of administrative unit TVIs to register ALL students receiving vision/orientation & mobility services.